AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Type**: You can view and select the tags of the complete hierarchy for the current tag from the dropdown.

-**Attributes**: You can easily add, edit, or delete the attributes.
+**Attributes**: The **Attributes** dropdown panel is available in Layout, Author, and Source views.
+You can easily add, edit, or delete the attributes.

 1. Click **+ Add**.